Enigmatic-Smile/docs/select/sdks/android/migration-guide.md

         Fidel.programId = "Your Program ID"

         /*
-         * It is recommended to store the SDK key on your backend and retrieve it
+         * We recommend storing the SDK key on your server.
+Please use one of your endpoints to retrieve it and then * configure the sdkKey property with it.
-         * before starting to use the SDK.
          */
         Fidel.sdkKey = yourSdkKey // previously apiKey
         // remove Fidel.autoScan